 RX10 + 24-200mm equivalent: $1300

-So it's $400 more.
-And the 18-200 lens, I actually doubt its optics is as good as this Zeiss lens.
+So it's $400 more for the step up in sensor size and a bit more reach.
+Regardless if one thinks it's worth it or not, it's surely no outrageous price for the RX10 when looking at it like this.
+And as for the 18-200 lens, I actually doubt its optics is as good as this Zeiss lens.
 I've used one myself and it's soft for anything 100mm+.

 Love how the video stills are clearly outresolving those from the Nikon D610, a fricking full frame camera.
 The X-E2, as expected, makes my eyes bleed.
 Video was never a strong card among the X series cameras.
 I like how this part was included in the review!
 Often an overlooked but important aspect for people wanting to film with the camera.